arpooja12/arpooja12/README.md

 - 💞️ I’m looking to collaborate on to learn new skill set to inhance my knowlwdge
 - 📫 How to reach me via mail, ar.pooja12@gmail.com
 - 😄 Pronouns: she
-- ⚡ Fun fact: in blue and pink , i always chosse yellow
+- ⚡ Fun fact: in blue and pink , i always choose yellow

 <!---
 arpooja12/arpooja12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.